 Amber Hickory is the Executive Director, Marketing & Communications at University of Colorado’s Leeds School of Business.
 Her previous experience includes 12 years as Partner and President of Greeenhouse Partners.
 She brings strong leadership, marketing and strategy skills to the YWCA.
 In addition to being a talented profession, she was also a All-Big Ten basketball player for Northwestern University.

-Nan Joesten (President) is the principal and founder of Rapid Evolution, LLC, a consulting firm devoted to accelerating professional development and organizational success.
+Nan Joesten (Past-President) is the principal and founder of Rapid Evolution, LLC, a consulting firm devoted to accelerating professional development and organizational success.
 Nan graduated from the University of Colorado with a B.S. in Chemical Engineering and worked for Procter and Gamble for 10 years in manufacturing and brand management before earning her law degree from the University of California, Berkeley.
 Nan created her former law firm’s women’s leadership development program and was appointed co-chair of the national women’s trial lawyers’ committee in the American Bar Association.
 Nan remains active in the legal profession, providing pro bono representation through Rocky Mountain Immigrant Advocacy Network.
 A believer in education, Nan serves on the Board of Directors of the University of Colorado Foundation and the CU-Boulder College of Engineering and Applied Science BOLD (Broadening Opportunity Through Leadership And Diversity) Center’s Advisory Board.
 She is also a member of Boulder Rotary Club and First Congregational Church.

 Denny Kercher (Board Advisor) has been actively involved in research in the area of understanding attributes of excellence in leadership and organizations.
 She brings her years of skills, experience and expertise to the arena of teaching managers the meaning of excellence in practical and usable ways.
 Denny has been involved in developing training curriculum in the areas of leadership and management training, as well as developing customized courses and presentations in coaching, communication, conflict resolution, team-building, and managing stress and burnout to achieve balance.
 She has over 25 years experience working with diverse groups in the public and private sector and has written a book: “I’m Juggling as Fast as I Can: Managing Stress, Avoiding Burnout, and Achieving Balance”.
 She has advanced degrees in Psychology, Business and Theology.

-Lisa Lesniak (Secretary) was born in Buffalo, NY, grew up in Dallas, TX and moved to Boulder, CO in 2008.
+Lisa Lesniak was born in Buffalo, NY, grew up in Dallas, TX and moved to Boulder, CO in 2008.
 She received a BA in International Relations from Tufts University in Boston, MA and a JD from Southern Methodist University in Dallas, TX.
 She practiced law with various firms and on her own from 1992 until 2009.
 Her areas of practice included general practice, plaintiff’s asbestos litigations, general business law, litigation and acquisition.
 During her legal career, she volunteered at her sons’ schools and with other community non-profit ventures.
 Currently, she and her husband of 27 years own multiple investment properties that she manages.
 She is also very active politically as the Democratic precinct chair for her precinct, a member of the Colorado Votes Steering Committee and Indivisible Front Range.
 She has two sons, Jake is a student at Colorado Mountain College and Ryan is a student at the Leeds School of Business at CU.

 Siân Murphy is a Boulder, Colorado native and well acquainted with the area.
 She works for WK Real Estate.
 She graduated with a Bachelor of Arts degree in Psychology from the University of Colorado at Boulder.
 During her college years Siân also studied abroad at Macquarie University in Sydney, Australia.
 After graduating Siân was selected for an internship with the United States Ski and Snowboard Association in Park City, Utah.
 Currently, Siân is the Chair of YPN at BARA (Young Professionals Network at Boulder Area Realtor Association).
 She heads up the Smart Money Smart Moves Program which is a program that helps educate high school students about renting properties as they move on to the next chapter in life.
 In 2015 and 2017 Siân was the youngest recipient that received the President’s Award from the Boulder Area REALTORS® Association for her exceptional service to the association.
 Siân is also the co-founder of the networking group Boulder Leading Ladies (BLL).
 Which brings young, career driven professionals together to build successful relationships and set a standard for excellence within the community through educational, philanthropic, and social events.
 Siân was an honoree of the BizWest Boulder Valley 40 under Forty class of 2017.
 40 Under Forty recognizes emerging young leaders in Boulder and Broomfield counties who make a difference in their companies, industries and communities.
 During her free time Siân enjoys skiing, running, playing on her rec sports teams, ski instructing, traveling, hanging out with family and friends and supporting her University of Colorado Buffaloes at sporting events.

-Nancy Rowe (President Elect) has worked in the financial services and payment processing industry for 20+ years, including Visa Inc, IBM Corp and smaller startups such as ClearCommerce and Women.com.
+Nancy Rowe (President) has worked in the financial services and payment processing industry for 20+ years, including Visa Inc, IBM Corp and smaller startups such as ClearCommerce and Women.com.
 She is a native Californian, born in Los Angeles.
 Nancy received her BA in International Relations/Political Science from Scripps College: one of the Claremont Colleges.
 Outside of her corporate life, Nancy is passionate about the culinary arts.
 She graduated first in her class from the Los Angeles Culinary Institute and became the sole proprietor of a small business, benitohouse-culinary.
 Nancy has continually been engaged in philanthropic activities since graduating from college supporting non-profits in various capacities including CASA of San Mateo, Share Our Strength and PARCA.
 She moved to Boulder from the San Francisco Bay Area in 2015 with her husband, Mike, and golden retriever, Posey.
 She still loves to cook and enjoy adventure traveling and skiing.

 Elaina Shively is the Director and Deputy DA, Boulder County DA’s Office Center for Prevention and restorative justice.
 She brings strong experience and perspective informed by her background in criminal justice defense and prosecution, leading program development, reform initiatives and staff management.